coreos/docs/os/booting-on-auro.md

 ## Choosing a Channel

-CoreOS is released into stable, alpha, and beta channels.
+Container Linux is released into stable, alpha, and beta channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

-CoreOS releases are automatically built and deployed on the AURO cloud, therefore it is best to launch your clusters with the following naming pattern: CoreOS _Channel_ _Version_.
-For example, the image name of the latest alpha release will be "CoreOS Alpha {{site.alpha-channel}}".
+Container Linux releases are automatically built and deployed on the AURO cloud, therefore it is best to launch your clusters with the following naming pattern: Container Linux _Channel_ _Version_.
+For example, the image name of the latest alpha release will be "Container Linux Alpha {{site.alpha-channel}}".

 ### Cloud-Config

-CoreOS allows you to configure machine parameters, launch systemd units on startup and more via [cloud-config][cloud-config].
+Container Linux allows you to configure machine parameters, launch systemd units on startup and more via [cloud-config][cloud-config].
 We're going to provide the `cloud-config` data via the `user-data` flag.

 [cloud-config]: https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md